 "Twenty-one states and over 300 municipalities currently have laws prohibiting anti-transgender bias in the workplace," said Branstetter.
 "Many others have issued bulletins prohibiting discrimination among state contractors or within state employee systems."

-Each state varies in its level of protection, so it is important for you to learn about your region-specific laws.
-According to Shane, these laws are not always based on the size of the city or the way the state votes as a whole, so knowing one's own state's laws is crucial to ensuring that your business is compliant.
+Each state varies in its level of protection, so it is important that you learn your region-specific laws.
+According to Shane, these laws are not always based on the size of the city or the way the state votes as a whole, so knowing the state laws that apply is crucial to ensuring that your business is compliant.

 What employers can do

-It is important to understand how your employees identify themselves so you can properly address them and comply with their needs.
-To do this, you should first familiarize yourself with the correct definitions of terminology like "transgender."
+It is important to understand how your employees identify themselves so you properly address them and comply with their needs.
+To do this, familiarize yourself with the correct definitions of terminology like "transgender."

 PFLAG defines "transgender" as a term describing a person's gender identity that does not necessarily match their assigned sex at birth.
 It can sometimes be referred to as "trans," "female to male (FTM)," "male to female (MTF)," "assigned male at birth (AMAB)," "assigned female at birth (AFAB)," "genderqueer" or "gender-expansive."